 Agency-style businesses--like maid services and home healthcare, where the franchisee acts as a hub for independent contractors--are the hottest sector of franchising right now.
 Home healthcare in particular is in high demand, mainly because aging Baby Boomers want to stay in their homes as long as possible and are opting for in-home nursing care and assistance rather than moving to assisted-living facilities.
 But the other reason those franchises are so popular is the profit margin.
 According to Franchise Business Review, the average profit on senior-care franchises is $98,723 per year.

 "The typical investment for senior care is less than $100,000, and most are grossing $1 million or more in a year or two," says Elgin of FranChoice.
-"They are intensely profitable.
+"They are intensely the most profitable franchises.
 But you have to do lots of marketing."

 That's something Brian Petranick, president and COO of Omaha, Neb.-based Right at Home, says franchisees need to be ready for.
 Overhead on these businesses is low, but any savings can be whittled away quickly by lack of business.